Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-We can now use $L(0)$ as a reference to construct the other Lagrangians $L(d)$.
-Let $\ell(d)$ be a base path, with the same end points and midpoint as $\ell(0)$, and which winds $d$ times (relative to $\ell(0)$) in $X(I_{-\epsilon})$ and also $d$ times in $X(I_{+\epsilon})$.
+\begin{definition} Let $\ell(d)$ be a base path, with the same end points and midpoint as $\ell(0)$, and which winds $d$ times (relative to $\ell(0)$) in $X(I_{-\epsilon})$ and also $d$ times in $X(I_{+\epsilon})$.
 The winding of $\ell(d)$ is clockwise as we go from smaller to larger radius.
-As for the behavior in the fiber, we take $L(d)$ to coincide with $L(0)$ in the fibers over the common endpoints of $\ell(0)$ and $\ell(d)$.
-This then serves as the initial condition for parallel transport along $\ell(d)$, and we take $L(d)$ to be the manifold swept out by this parallel transport.
-Because the boundary curves $\Sigma_0$ and $\Sigma_1$ are parallel, $L(d)$ has boundary on these same curves everywhere.
+The Lagrangian $L(d)$ is defined to coincide with $L(0)$ in the fiber over the common endpoint of $\ell(0)$ and $\ell(d)$ on the inner boundary circle of $X(I)$, and to be defined elsewhere as the submanifold swept out by symplectic parallel transport along the path $\ell(d)$. \end{definition} Recall that we cut off the corners of $B$ so that we actually have fibers at the endpoints of $\ell(0)$ and $\ell(d)$.
+Because the boundary leaves $\Sigma_0$ and $\Sigma_1$ are preserved by symplectic parallel transport, the boundary of $L(d)$ is contained in these same leaves, which as in Remark \ref{rem:leaves-W} correspond to hypersurfaces defined by the individual terms of the superpotential.